LeetLLM

 Batch approvals

-If Riley needs to propose 50 return-label creations at the end of a holiday weekend, asking for separate decisions for each one creates reviewer fatigue.
+If Vega needs to propose 50 low-risk release-note publications after a migration freeze, asking for separate decisions for each one creates reviewer fatigue.
 Reviewers who face repetitive requests may stop inspecting individual effects.
-A batch review can group related proposals without hiding the identity, destination, cost, or policy status of each item.
+A batch review can group related proposals without hiding the service, audience, destination, or policy status of each item.

 Instead of creating one alert per proposed operation, the orchestrator collects pending actions over a bounded window or groups them by a shared task identifier.
-The UI can then present: "Riley proposes 50 return labels (review all items)."
-The approval record must bind to the exact item list or item hashes, so a label inserted after approval can't ride along in the batch.
+The UI can then present: "Vega proposes 50 release-note publishes (review all items)."
+The approval record must bind to the exact item list or item hashes, so an item inserted after approval can't ride along in the batch.

-Bind a batch approval to the exact ordered items shown to the reviewer.
-Here a later label inserted into the queue changes the digest, so it can't reuse the earlier authorization.
+Bind a batch approval to the exact items shown to the reviewer.
+Here a later publish inserted into the queue changes the digest, so it can't reuse the earlier authorization.

 bind-batch-to-reviewed-items.py